wufeim/imagenet3d/README.md

 # label indicating if multiple objects from same category very close to each other
 dense = annot[0]['dense']  # str, one of ('dense_yes', 'dense_no')
 ```

+* `object status`: quality of the object:
+  * Good (`status_good`): most parts of the object is visible in the image
+  * Partially visible (`status_partially`): a small part of the object is occluded by other objects or outside the image
+  * Barely visible (`status_barely`): only a small part of the object is visible; the other parts are occluded or outside the image
+  * Bad quality / no object (`status_bad`): most parts of the object is occluded or outside the image; we can see there is an object but very hard to tell the pose of the object
+* `dense`: if the object is very close to another object from the same category; here “close” is defined in the 2D image plane – two objects are close if the distance between them is small in the 2D image plane
+  * Not dense scene (`dense_no`): the object is not close to another object from the same category; there can be multiple objects from the same category in one image but the objects are far away from each other
+  * Dense scene (`dense_yes`): the object is very close to another object from the same category; they may occlude each other or just very close – imagine a parking lot where cars are close to each other.

 ## Citation